Safe Sport Authorization Act: SafeSport

 As a direct result, the United States Center for SafeSport was established in 2017 under the auspices of the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization of 2017.
-SafeSport seeks to address the problem of sexual abuse of minors and amateur athletes in sport.
+SafeSport seeks to address the problem of sexual abuse of minors and Olympic athletes in sport.
 Its primary focus, for which it has exclusive jurisdiction, is to review allegations of sexual misconduct, and to impose sanctions up to the lifetime ban of a person from all Olympic sports.
-One function of SafeSport is to maintain a central database of disciplinary cases across all sports.
-In 2019–20, the Center imposed temporary measures in 6% of cases - those where the charges were most serious and demanded to be addressed most urgently.
+The function of SafeSport also covers providing a public central database of sanctioned individuals across all sports.

+In 2019–20, the Center imposed temporary measures in 6% of cases – those where the charges were most serious and demanded to be addressed most urgently.
 In 71% of cases in which final sanctions were imposed, they consisted of some level of suspension or ineligibility.
-As of February 2020, the Center had sanctioned 627 people.
+As of October 2021, the Center had sanctioned 1,100 people, with the highest sanctions being permanent ineligibility.
+The Center cannot indict or jail individuals accused of sexual misconduct, as it is neither a law enforcement agency nor a legal body of the U.S. judiciary, instead being a sports investigative body.